msgoat/cnj-persistence-sql-backend-quarkus/README.md

 The showcase application will be accessible:
 * locally via `http://localhost:38080`
 * remotely via `https://train2023-dev.k8s.cloudtrain.aws.msgoat.eu/cloudtrain/cnj-persistence-sql-backend-quarkus` (if the training cluster is up and running)

-The OpenAPI specification of the exposed REST API is available at URI `/q/openapi`.